MikeWLloyd/PartitionedGeneTree/README.md

 I have provided files from start to finish to provide examples of how the output looks if everything works properly.

-* ./interleaved\_phylip\_files
+* ./nexus
-	This contains example interleaved_phylip_files and is the starting point for all subsequent script steps.
+	This contains example nexus files and is the starting point for all subsequent steps.
-* ./sequential\_phylip\_files
-	Resulting files from the inter_to_sequential step
 * ./PF\_RAxML\_Files
-	This is the workhorse directory that is intially generated in the pf_jobgen step and is used repeatedly for the rest of the script steps.
-This directory contains all the files for the remaining steps.
+	This is the workhorse directory that is initially generated in the pf_jobgen step and is used repeatedly for the rest of the script steps.
+This directory contains all the files for the remaining steps, and is complete to show what files are generated during the entire process.
 * ./Astral_Infiles
 	This is the final directory output by best_tree_concat containing the files for use in ASTRAL, or other programs.